 - Take brief cat naps

 - Play your favorite music mix.
-And, find new songs to add to this mix.
+Find new songs to add to this mix.
 Explore other genres of music.
 Music also rewires the mind to keep it younger.

 - Find reasons to see the bright side of life.
 Seek reasons to laugh.